zaaack/ocaml-language-server/README.md

 ### Emacs

-See [Emacs](https://github.com/emacs-lsp/lsp-mode).
-Follow the installation instructions there and add the following to your `~/.init.el`.
+See [lsp-mode](https://github.com/emacs-lsp/lsp-mode).
+Follow the installation instructions there then add the following snippet(s) to your `~/.init.el`.
 You will need the `tuareg` package installed and probably other packages like `flycheck` and `company-mode` for most of the language server features to work.

 ```elisp
 (lsp-define-stdio-client 'tuareg-mode "ocaml" 'stdio